Thanks to the Plone Foundation that is sponsoring a new dedicated server for our jenkins nodes (the machines that run our test suite on every change),

 I’ve been putting as much effort and free time as I could to make that happen.

-plone.recipe.codeanalysis has been improved, flake8 plugins have been written, and finally during this last Alpine City Strategic Sprint 2016 I could implement the missing piece: report back to the users (see an example)!
+plone.recipe.codeanalysis has been improved ((and by no means only by me)), flake8 plugins have been written, and finally during this last Alpine City Strategic Sprint 2016 I could implement the missing piece: report back to the users (see an example)!

 The script is fairly simple: